HarryMerckel/davedude0.github.io/KEITH-Evo.md

             {% assign evo = true %}
          {% endif %}
       {% endfor %}
-      {% if evo %} <!-- Only show the article if it is meant to be part of the KEITH Evolution page -->
+      {% if evo %} {% comment %} Only show the article if it is meant to be part of the KEITH Evolution page {% endcomment %}
-         {% unless hidden %} <!-- Also only shows if article is not hidden -->
+         {% unless hidden %} {% comment %} Also only shows if article is not hidden {% endcomment %}
-            {% unless sticky %} <!-- Only show the article if it is not sticky -->
+            {% unless sticky %} {% comment %} Only show the article if it is not sticky {% endcomment %}
                <div class="post">
                   <h1 class="post-title">
                      <a href="{{ post.url }}">